alirezasalemi7/PR-RAG/README.md

 ## Local Exploitation

-In this step, each generated response using the initial plans will go through a series of refinment steps to imporve them, using the following script:
+In this step, each response generated from the initial plans undergoes a series of refinement steps to improve its quality.
+This can be done using the following script:

 ```shell
 python local_search.py \